TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-selfhostedir-generalerrors.md

 __Symptoms__

 When trying to increase the limit concurrent jobs from the Azure Data Factory UI, it hangs as _updating_ forever.
 The max value of concurrent jobs was set to 24 and you want to increase the count so that jobs can run faster.
 The minimum value that you can enter is 3 and the maximum value that you can enter is 32.
-You increased the value from 24 to 32 and hit on update button, in the UI it got stuck on updating as you can see below.
+You increased the value from 24 to 32 and hit on update button, in the UI it got stuck on updating.
 After refreshing, the customer still saw the value as 24 and it never got updated to 32.

 __Cause__

 There is a limitation for the setting as the value depends on the computer logicCore and Memory, you can just adjust it to a smaller value such as 24 and see the result.

- >>**Tip**
- >>
- >> * For details about what the logic core count is, and how to find our machine's logic core count, see this article.
- >> * For details about how to calculate the math.log, see this article.

 ### Self-hosted IR HA SSL Certificate issue